Denied Workers’ Compensation Claim? We Can Help.

 Was your workers’ compensation claim denied?
 Don’t lose hope!
-Hinden & Breslavsky can help you explore your legal options and determine if you are eligible to appeal the claims administrator’s denial.
+The Law Offices of Hinden & Breslavsky, APC, can help you explore your legal options and determine if you are eligible to appeal the claims administrator’s denial.
 If so, our Los Angeles workers’ compensation lawyers can help you take the necessary steps to file your appeal and seek the full, fair benefits you are owed.

 If your workers’ compensation claim was officially denied (as opposed to refused by your employer), it means that the claims adjuster who handled your claim determined that your injury/illness was not covered by workers’ comp insurance.
-However, remember: An insurance adjusters’ primary goal is to limit the amount they have to pay out; he or she is not on your side.
+However, remember: An insurance adjusters’ primary goal is to limit the amount they have to pay out.
+They are not on your side.
 Just because your claim was denied does not mean that you are not eligible for workers’ compensation benefits.

 California law allows you to challenge a workers’ compensation claim denial.
 You will need to follow a certain process to do so, and our Los Angeles workers’ comp attorneys can help.